aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertoleobjectframe/_index.md

 ## InsertOleObjectFrame(int, float, float, float, float, IOleEmbeddedDataInfo) {#insertoleobjectframe}

-Creates a new OLE object and inserts it to a collection at the specified index.
+Creates a new OLE object frame and inserts it into the shape collection at the specified index.

 ```csharp
 public IOleObjectFrame InsertOleObjectFrame(int index, float x, float y, float width, float height,